Haoming02/sd-webui-vectorscope-cc/README.md

 #### Color Channels
 - Comes with a Color Wheel for visualization
 - You can also click and drag on the Color Wheel to select a color directly
+    > The color picker isn't 100% accurate for **SDXL**, due to 3 layers of conversions...

 <table>
     <thead align="center">